-Do you rely on technology to run your business?
+Do you rely on technology to run your organization?

 More and more non-technical organizations and companies have – at their center technology – product and services that they offer on custom platforms or systems.

-These platforms and systems need to be maintained, grown, updated, and supported.
 How do you have sophisticated technology without a sophisticated technology team in-house?
-Orchid’s commercialization and product management services is one solution.

 Many organizations solve this problem one of two ways

 Building a tech team is not feasible if you only need 25-50% of any one position at any given time.
 The solution becomes to hire one person who can do everything (with varying results) and hope for the best or just outsource the issues as they arise.